Detailed analysis of excited state systematics in a lattice QCD calculation of $g_A$

-Fig.~\ref{fig:tmin_nstate_stability_23} shows the stability of the best fit for the two-point and three-point simultaneous fit under varying $\tsep^{\rm min}$ for the two-point and three-point function.
-Similar to the FH fit in the previous section, we simplify the analysis by varying the $\tsep^{\rm min}$ for the vector and axial-vector matrix elements simultaneously.
-The best fit presumably can be slightly improved if this condition is relaxed.
-Due to the choice of fitting all current insertion times (aside from the source and sink time), the best fit is observed to require a 5 state model, and includes source-sink separation times that are commensurate to the inclusion of small current-sink times.
+The best fit, which includes nearly all current insertion times (aside from the source and sink time) is observed to require a 5 state model and includes source-sink separation times that are commensurate to the inclusion of small current-sink times.
+Unlike the FH correlator, the three-point correlator supplies many data points as shown in Fig.~\ref{fig:psychedelic_moose}, and can be used to fully capture the complicated excited-state structure.
 The best fit lies in the region of stability, and is chosen to incorporate the most data possible given a fit model.
-Alternatively, given a fit region, the simplest model is chosen (fewest number of states).
+At the same time, for a given fit region, the simplest model is chosen (fewest number of states).
 For example, the best fit with a three-point $\tsep^{\rm min}=3$ includes 5 states even though 6 or 7 states yields similar ground state posterior distributions.
 This decision is corroborated with the set of Bayes Factors normalized to a fixed fit region, \eqnref{eq:w-logGBF}.
 For example, Fig.~\ref{fig:tmin_nstate_stability_23} suggests that 5 state and 7 state fit have comparable probability for reproducing the underlying data.

 While we make the choice of fitting data over all current insertion times, the ground-state posterior distributions are stable when extracted from a subset of the data.
 In Fig.~\ref{fig:tins_stability_23}, the fit region with respect to current insertion time is symmetrically truncated, keeping however, at least one data point per source-sink separation time (\textit{e.g.} $\tsep=3$ includes $\t=[1,2]$, so a $\t_c=1$ will not eliminate any data since otherwise the entire dataset for $t=3$ would be eliminated).
 It is also observed that while curvature in $\tau$ is dependent predominantly on excited-state behavior, aggressively truncating data still leads to larger statistical uncertainty in ground state parameters since less data is being included in the analysis.